kp992/intro-wasm-demo/book/cagan_adaptive.md

 where the $(T+2) \times (T+2) $matrix $A$, the $(T+2)\times (T+1)$ matrix $B$, and the vectors $\pi^* , \pi_0, \pi_0^*$
 are defined implicitly by aligning these two equations.

-Next we write the key equation {eq}`eq:eq%pipi` in matrix notation as
+Next we write the key equation {eq}`eq:eqpipi` in matrix notation as

 $$
 \begin{bmatrix}